By Martin Brungard

 Total Hardness is the sum of Temporary Hardness and Permanent Hardness in the water.

-Alkalinity is related to pH, but is not a direct measure of it.
 Alkalinity is a measure of the "buffering" capacity of a solution and its ability to neutralize strong acid and resist pH change.
 Alkalinity is defined as the amount of strong acid required to lower the pH of a sample of the water to a specified pH (typically 4.3 to 4.5).
-Alkalinity is generally due to the carbonate (CO3), bicarbonate (HCO3), and hydroxyl (OH) content of the water.
+Alkalinity is generally due to the concentration of carbonate (CO3), bicarbonate (HCO3), and hydroxyl (OH-) ions in water.
 Higher alkalinity water requires more acid to change the pH.
-Alkalinity’s effect on brewing can be evaluated through the concept of Residual Alkalinity.

 2.4 Residual Alkalinity

 RA can be adjusted by either hardness adjustment or alkalinity adjustment as illustrated in the chart above.
 For instance, Burtonizing the brewing water by adding Gypsum and/or Epsom Salt is an example of reducing RA by increasing the water hardness.
 Adding acid to the water is an example of reducing RA by reducing alkalinity.
-Decarbonating water by boiling can be used to reduce RA in water with high Temporary Hardness.
+Decarbonating water by boiling can be used to reduce RA in water with high Temporary Hardness since that process reduces alkalinity.
 Adding Chalk, Pickling Lime, or Baking Soda are examples of increasing RA by increasing alkalinity.
 Diluting water with distilled or RO water reduces the RA of the diluted water.

 RA provides a rough indicator of where the mash pH will end up and if there is a need for water chemistry adjustment.
 Although the RA Chart suggests that beer color influences what RA value is appropriate for a beer, the relationship is more complicated than that.
 The acidity provided by various malt types is not proportional to the color they impart to the beer.
 Therefore, a direct relationship between beer color and RA is not possible.